carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 LLVM still supports an alternate mechanism for conservative garbage collection support using the ``gcroot`` intrinsic.
-The ``gcroot`` mechanism is mostly of historical interest at this point with one exception - it's implementation of shadow stacks has been used successfully by a number of language frontends and is still supported.
+The ``gcroot`` mechanism is mostly of historical interest at this point with one exception - its implementation of shadow stacks has been used successfully by a number of language frontends and is still supported.